dthain/opsys-sp24/project3/index.md

 Copy your working `fractalthread.c` into a new file `fractaltask.c`.

-To solve the load imbalance, we must divide the work up into even smaller units called tasks.
+To solve the load imbalance, we must divide the work up into even smaller units that we will call "tasks".
 Suppose that you divide up the image into small rectanges (say, 20x20 pixels), each one a separate task to be completed.
 Declare an array (or 2d array) `tasks[i]` to keep track of which tasks have and have not been started.
 Then, set up each thread such that it runs in a loop, selects the next available task, computes it, and then repeats until all tasks are complete.